trucngo100/data-analyst-portfolio-projects/online-shopping/online-shopping-readme.md

 | ![image alt](https://github.com/aliciango/data-analyst-portfolio-projects/blob/3d5d12a89bd12aab40dabf1266492f1deed6b41d/assets/onnl_shopper_overview.png)|
 |------------------------|

+## Northstar Metrics: Page Value
+At the end of the day, the goal of this dashboard is finding ways to increase the page value.
+Page value is calculated by dividing the dollar amount of customer purchases by the number of pages that they visit during a session.

 ## Insights from Visualization
 #### *VIEW 1* - Overview of User Activities during the last 12 months